Frequently Asked Questions about Bracing

 Will people be able to notice my brace under my clothes?

 It all depends on your clothes.
 If you wear a tighter fitting shirt, people will probably be able to see the edges of the brace.
-With a loose-fitting shirt, no one will ever know.
+With a loose-fitting shirt, the brace can be disguised very well.
 Wear clothes that make you feel confident, regardless of if that means disguising your brace or showing it off.
 Pinterest and Instagram are a great place to look for scoliosis fashion advice.

 What should I wear under my brace?

 You want to wear a tight-fitting shirt underneath your scoliosis brace.
 The shirt gives you an extra layer of protection between your skin and your brace.
-Wrinkles are the enemy!
+Wrinkles are often the enemy!
 They can create excessive pressure in certain areas and cause skin irritation.
 If your brace comes up high underneath your armpit, you may want to wear a short sleeve shirt underneath your brace instead of a tank top.
+In terms of finding the best undershirt, sometimes it's a bit of trial and error until you find the best one for you.

 Can my brace get wet?